Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be annoying.

 If you want to take this approach, do it at night since June bugs are most active after dark.

 Look for them on lights and windowsills.
-They may also be found in vegetation around your home, such as hedges and trees, where they tend to congregate.
+They may also be found in the vegetation around your home, such as hedges and trees, where they tend to congregate.

 2. Natural Predators